Uniswap/web3-react/README.md

     provider, // Formerly "library"
     ENSNames, // New
     ENSName, // New
+    addingChain, // New
+    switchingChain, // New
+    watchingAsset, // New

     // Used to select the connector to be used by the useWeb3React hook.
     // Passing no param will reset to the defaultSelectedConnector